Spousal Support Sets Both Parties’ Financial Foundation Going Forward

 Proven Advocacy In Spousal Support Cases

-The Jeffery M. Leving firm is the premier family law firm in the Chicago area, and handles complex and high-net-worth divorce cases throughout Illinois and across the United States.
+The Law Offices of Jeffery M. Leving, Ltd., is the premier family law firm in the Chicago area, and handles complex and high net worth divorce cases throughout Illinois and across the United States.
 Whether you are seeking alimony or fighting it, our role in advocating for you is to ensure that the court applies accurate financial information and the most relevant factors in reaching its decision.

 No lawyer can say with certainty how much alimony will be awarded, or for how long, or whether the court will grant it at all.
 However, from favorable results in hundreds of contested alimony cases, we can provide a realistic forecast and advise you accordingly on whether to settle this issue out of court or proceed with litigation.